-GCO 1 Civic E Engagement: Students will be expected to demonstrate the ability to make informed and reasoned decisions for the public good as citizens of a diverse democratic society in an interdependent world.
-Stude nts will b be expected to: 11.0 explair n the importance of fundamental justice 11.1 analyze a variety of laws and decide if each law is essential for the preservation of social order, providing a cogent explanation of their position 11.2 explain the concept of a social contract 11.3 explain the concept of fundamental justice, and why it is an essential element in a constitutional democracy 11.4 analyze a scenario and decide if the principles of fundamental justice are being applied appropriately 12.0 explair n how the Canadian judicial systems works 12.4 analyze the issue and propose a judgment or remedy 13.0 explair n how ideas related to justice may change over time 13.2 research an emerging change in society and propose either (i) new legislation, or (ii) the repeal of existing legislation
+GCO 1 Civic E Engagement: Students will be expected to demonstrate the ability to make informed and reasoned decisions for the public good as citizer of a diverse democratic society in an interdependent world.
+Stude nts will t be expected to: 11.0 evolai n the importance of fundamental justice 11.0 11.2 explain the concept of a social contract 11.3 explain the principles of fundamental justice 11.4 explain the benefits of fundamental justice 12.0 explai explain how the Canadian judicial systems works 12.2 explain the purpose of restorative justice 12.4 propose a judgment or remedy for a legal issue 13.0 explai n how ideas related to justice may change over time 13.1 explain why laws may change over time 13.2 propose new legislation, or the repeal of existing legislation, in response to a change in society

-GCO 6 Citizen ship, Power and Governance: Students will be expected to demonstrate an understanding of the purpose and functions of governance and how power influences decision making.
-Stude nts will b e expected to: 11.0 explair the importance of fundamental justice 11.1 ecide if each law is essential for the preservation ent explanation of their position 11.2 explain the concept of a social contract 11.3 explain the concept of fundame a constitutional democracy ental justice, and why it is an essential element in 11.4 analyze a scenario and decide applied appropriately if the principles of fundamental justice are being 11.5 elevant terminology: bias, discrimination, fair / ust / justice, law, social contract 12.0 explair how the Canadian judicial syste ems works 12.1 explain the similarities and diffe erences between civil law and criminal law 12.2 explain other methods that are illustrate how the method work used to promote justice, providing an example to s 12.3 explain how sometimes the jud citizens icial system does not serve the interests of 12.4 propose a judgment or remedy for a legal issue 12.5 understand and correctly use r Criminal Code, criminal law, me elevant terminology: actus reus , civil law, ens rea , tort 13.0 explair how ideas related to justice ma y change over time 13.1 explain why laws may change explanation over time, using an example to support their 13.2 research an emerging change or (ii) the repeal of existing legi in society and propose either (i) new legislation, slation 13.3 understand and correctly use r discrimination, franchise, suffra elevant terminology: capital punishment, ige
+GCO 6 Citizen nship, Power and Governance: Students will be expected to demonstrate an understanding of the purpose and functions of governance and how power influences decision making.
+Stude nts will k be expected to: 11.0 explai n the importance of fundamental justice 11.1 analyze a law and determine it f it is essential for the preservation of social order 11.2 explain the concept of a social contract 11.3 explain the principles of fundation mental justice 11.4 explain the benefits of fundam ental justice 11.5 , , , , , , , , , , , , , , , , , , , elevant terminology (i.e., bias, discrimination, tice, just / justice, law, social contract) 12.0 explai n how the Canadian judicial syst ems works 12.1 explain the concepts of crimina al law and civil law 12.2 explain the purpose of restorat tive justice 12.3 explain some of the limitations of the judicial system 12.4 propose a judgment or remedy / for a legal issue 12.5 understand and correctly use r Criminal Code, criminal law, m relevant terminology (i.e., actus reus , civil law, ens rea) 13.0 explai n how ideas related to justice ma ay change over time 13.1 explain why laws may change over time 13.2 propose new legislation, or the change in society e repeal of existing legislation, in response to a 13.3 understand and correctly use r discrimination, franchise, suffra elevant terminology (i.e., capital punishment, age)

-Social Studies 9 Social Studies 1201 Social Studies 2201 14.0 The student will be expected to demonstrate an understanding of the structure and operation of government in Canada under a federal system 11.0 explain the importance of fundamental justice 12.0 explain how the Canadian judicial systems works 13.0 explain how ideas related to justice may change over time 14.0 explain how the relationship between the individual and the state has changed in the Modern Era
+Social Studies 9 Social Studies 1202 Social Studies 2202 14.0 The student will be expected to demonstrate an understanding of the structure and operation of government in Canada under a federal system 11.0 explain the importance of fundamental justice 12.0 explain how the Canadian judicial systems works 13.0 explain how ideas related to justice may change over time 14.0 explain how the relationship between the individual and the state has changed in the Modern Era